tylerlansky/test-automation-project/readme.md

 Java Version 8 or higher should be installed on the machine.
 No additional installation is required.

+### Report

+The example of the Test Execution Report can be found in the report directory.
+Just open the index.html file.
+After each test execution the new report gets generated in the build/reports/tests/chromeTest folder.

 ## Conclusion

 ####QA and Testing